 If you spend any amount of time researching which wheels are best-suited for use with iRacing, you’re likely to find that a wide array of wheels from entry-level to virtually unobtainable are supported and perform great.
 That said, anyone who intends to compete at a high level in iRacing will likely want to opt for a high-end direct drive or belt drive wheel base.

 We’ve invested tons of time and resources testing every high-end wheel we can get our hands on – and even more time researching those that we can’t.
-In our experience, sim racing wheel scene is one in which the general sentiments are actually quite similar to our own opinions – meaning that direct drive wheels are indeed awesome, and they’re here to stay.
-Recently, we put together a pair of articles to help our readers get up to speed on DD; our general primer on direct drive wheels , as well as our Ultimate Guide to the 7 Best Direct Drive Wheels.
+In our experience, the sim racing wheel scene is one in which the general sentiments are actually quite similar to our own opinions – meaning that direct drive wheels are indeed awesome, and they’re here to stay.
+Check out our Ultimate Guide to the 7 Best Direct Drive Wheels.

 At the end of the day, your sim rig needs to work for you – not the other way around – and we hope you’ll use us as a navigation tool en route to your perfect wheel.
 If you don’t have the extra money or desire for a direct drive wheel, there are plenty of more affordable products that feature belt drive force feedback motor systems that are more than sufficient to steer your baby.
 We recently pitted our two favorite belt drive sim wheels from Fanatec and Thrustmaster head-to-head we think it’s a side trip worth taking if you’re in the market for a premium belt driven race wheel.